Psychological Causes of Anxiety: Root Causes of Anxiety Part 1

 When we let go of what isn't working, we can focus on what does work for us.

 Beliefs about the world, society and those around us deeply influence our experience of the world and shape our interactions with others.

 Many of these early beliefs are outdated or just plain false.
-These early beliefs are often not our own and were “given” to us by others.
+In addition, these early beliefs are often not our own and were “given” to us by others.

 For example; your mother may have told you at a young age “don’t talk to strangers.”

 While this may have been for your protection as a child, is that belief still necessary to you now – as an adult?

 Do you avoid speaking to strangers as an adult because a parent told you this?

 As a helpless child alone, this belief makes sense in many circumstances.
 As a 40 year old adult riding the Metro in the middle of the day, this belief may not be needed.

 This is an exaggerated example obviously but the point is: we have many underlying beliefs like this that we may not even be aware of directly effecting our lives and even causing anxiety.

 Beliefs that were formed when our brains were still developing – when we were helpless, immature and lacking in real-life experience.